The best camping near Corny Point

 Marion Bay Bush Camping

 200 Acre property previously used for grain and livestock.
 Wildlife includes kangaroos, emus, wide variety of bird and geese, many of which you can see on our facebook page.
 All the campsites have been developed from naturally occurring breaks in the scrub making the environment of campers naturally appealing and less damaging.
 You can enjoy the convenience of being one minute away from the town centre, general store and tavern.
 By camping here, you can expect a premium level of privacy separation between sites with your experience coming before profit maximising in our eyes.
 We have sites to fit all sizes with our largest and most separated being site 7.
-Overall we aim offer the most authentic camping experience for all.
-On requesting a site you will be asked to read the conditions and provide some details including vehicle registration and licence numbers.
-This is seperate to hip camp and requested by the property owners on each booking.
+Overall we aim to offer the most authentic camping experience for all.
+Firewood collection is prohibited.
+Land owner may do camp site inspection at anytime.
+Land owner has the rights to evict if you are not following our rules.
+On requesting a site you will be asked to read the conditions and provide some details including vehicle registration and full names.
+This is seperate to Hipcamp and requested by the property owners on each booking.

 Pets